 "Only Cat."
 He gave her a short, sharp shove.

-The duel between Oberyn and Gregor Clegane.
-Just when it looks like Oberyn Martell is going to kill Gregor Clegane and free Tyrion, Gregor manages to grab the careless Oberyn and kill him in cold bold.
+- The duel between Oberyn and Gregor Clegane.
+Just when it looks like Oberyn Martell is going to kill Gregor Clegane and free Tyrion, Gregor manages to grab the careless Oberyn and kill him in cold blood.